 - Submit drug screening test and a criminal record check* and receive response that the applicant has not been convicted of any crime pursuant to Section 660.317 RSMO or other disqualifications that would prohibit licensure as a registered nurse.

-* Students who fail these checks or procedures will be subject to further review by the Department of Nursing Graduate Admission, Promotion and Graduation.
+* Students who fail these checks or procedures will be subject to further review by the School of Nursing Graduate Admission, Promotion and Graduation.
 This may result in dismissal from the MSN program.

 Because of course constraints, only a limited number of students will be admitted to the Post-master’s Nurse Educator Certificate Program.
 Complete applications are reviewed on an ongoing basis.
 Admission is on a space available basis.
 Students may pursue either part-time or full-time study; however, all course work in the Post-Master’s Nurse Educator Certificate Program must be completed within 5 years.